 A Traditional IRA lets you save money on a tax-deferred basis.
 This means the money in your account can grow tax free until you reach your retirement age.
-As long as you are earning money and are younger than 70 ½ years old, you can open a Traditional IRA.
+As long as you have an earned income and are younger than 70 ½ years old, you can contribute to a Traditional IRA.

 If you open a Roth IRA account, contributions are made after taxes, so you can’t deduct them or receive immediate tax savings.
 One benefit of Roth IRAs is that unlike Traditional IRAs, Roth IRAs don’t have an age cap of 70 ½ for contributions, nor do they have disbursement requirements.

 Participating in your employer’s 401(k) plan is an excellent way to start saving for retirement.
-But that doesn’t have to be your only method of saving — opening an IRA can help you save even more and may confer a number of additional benefits.
+But if this option isn’t available to you — or you want to contribute more to your retirement outside of your 401(k) — consider opening an IRA.
 The chart below can help you compare the advantages of 401(k) plans, Traditional IRAs, and Roth IRAs so you can learn how each benefits you.